kordlib/Lavalink.kt/README.md

 LavaKord and Link classes you can see a reference implementation [in the kord package](https://github.com/DRSchlaubi/Lavakord/blob/master/src/main/kotlin/me/schlaubi/lavakord/kord)

+# Using with Kord
+Add the `kord` artifact

 # Using with JDA

 Apart from Kord there also is a JDA implementation.
-You can use it like the following
+You can use it like the following.
+(Requires `jda` artifact)

 ```kotlin
 var (lavakord, jda) = JDABuilder.createDefault("token").buildWithLavakord()